hunt-genes/SMED8020/Day3-1-METAL/Day3_MetaAnalysis_ANSWERS.md

 ****What imputation panel was used for GLGC?**** HINT: Check the methods of the [paper](https://www.nature.com/articles/ng.2797).

-GWAS data were imputed to the International HapMap project (https://www.nature.com/articles/nature09270?page=55#Sec2).
+This was a meta-analysis of many studies that likely used mostly genotyping data.
+There isn't information about imputation for the main study.
+In the methods they say that for the cis eQTL analysis, genotyping data were imputed to the International HapMap project (https://www.nature.com/articles/nature09270?page=55#Sec2).
+In the [updated GLGC meta-analysis](https://pubmed.ncbi.nlm.nih.gov/34887591/), they describe in the methods what they've asked the cohorts to do in terms of imputaiton.
+This is an example of a more modern meta-analysis.

 ****How many genome wide significant results are in each of the input files?****